change-hi/change-hi.github.io/morea/intro/experience-onboarding.md

 5. After answering the questions in Step 4, you will be returned to your member welcome page and the RCR training should be under ‘Courses Ready to Begin’

-6. Click ‘Start Now’ and complete all required modules by October 31, 2021.
+6. Click ‘Start Now’ and complete all required modules by by week 3 of the program.
 The modules are sequential and usually contain a quiz.

 7. Upon completion, please download your certificate and email to Maria Dumanlang at mduman@hawaii.edu.